About Tammy Bartos

 V. Reports:

 C. Staff.
-Mrs. Conley, Special Education Teacher was present to share the staff report via a Google Slide presentation.
+Jen Johnson and Cindi Conley were present to share the report via a Google Slide presentation.

-H. Gym & School Grounds Use Requests.
-One request by B. Toelke to use the gym on Tuesdays and Saturdays, January 8 through April 1, 2024, for pickleball with friends.
-Twila Brenneman moved to approve the gym use request as presented.
-Barry Farrell seconded.
+I. Gym & School Grounds Use Requests.
+Stan Uskoski is requesting use of the gym on Monday evenings, 7-9pm, through May 12, 2025, to play basketball with family.
+Megan Derrington moved to approve the request as presented.
+Twila Brenneman seconded.
 Motion passed unanimously.

-VIII.
+VII.
 Claims Approval – Consideration of Action.
 Nevada Hafer moved to approve the claims list as presented.
-Megan Derrington seconded.
+Barry Farrell seconded.
 Motion passed unanimously.

 Respectfully Submitted,